rustdesk/doc.rustdesk.com/content/self-host/nat-loopback-issues/_index.en.md

 There are three ways to solve this issue.

 ### 1. Set up NAT Loopback on your router
-You could set up NAT Loopback on your router if you know how to, but setting thisrequires knowledge of networking, and some routers don't have the ability to adjust this setting, so this is not the best option.
+You could set up NAT Loopback on your router if you know how to, but setting this requires knowledge of networking, and some routers don't have the ability to adjust this setting, so this is not the best option.
 {{% notice note %}}
 An article from [MikroTik](https://help.mikrotik.com/docs/display/ROS/NAT#NAT-HairpinNAT) explains this very well, you could start learning from here.
 {{% /notice %}}